jascholle/contacts_app/loftsmart.md

 ## Django Tastypie

 The app used Django Tastypie to manage the API.
 It is more lightweight than Django Rest Framework and after a period of stagnation is back in active development.
+The authentication is done based on Django user credentials and the authorization is not checked.
+Tastypie offers more substantial options for real production enviroments, like session authentication.

 ## Implementation Requirements